pylipp/sdd/README.md

     docker pull pylipp/sdd
     cd sdd
     test/run.sh

-    # For skipping tests of apps
+You might want to skip app tests since they require an internet connection

     NO_APP_TESTS=1 test/run.sh

-    # For attaching to the test container after the tests have completed
+For attaching to the test container after the tests have completed, do

     test/run.sh --debug

+For creating a Docker container and attaching it to the terminal, do

+    test/run.sh --open

 For building the image, run

     docker build test/setup -t sdd:latest

+You can also build and test the image in a single command by

+    docker-compose -f test/setup/docker-compose.test.yml up

+Note that DockerHub automatically builds the image when source code is pushed to GitHub, and pushes it the DockerHub repository if the tests succeeded.
+The tests are defined in `test/setup/docker-compose.test.yml`.

 ### Extending